tjohann/a20_sdk/README.md

 Bananapi-Pro
 ------------

 I use this device as an audio/video stream server.
-There'fore it's connected to my television and my audio amplifier.
+Therefore it's connected to my television and my audio amplifier.
 To have good 3D/GL power i use the sunxi kernel, but you can find mainline kernel config in configs.
 It also implements an home cloud via ownCloud.

 Addtional Harware connected: